dmitrykrivaltsevich/postfix-repl/README.md

 - `(C1 ...
 Cn)`.
 Push the _executable sequence_ `(C1 ...
 Cn)` as a single value onto the stack.
 Executable sequences
 are used in conjunction with `exec`.

+> In "PostFix" all parentheses are required and none are optional.
+Moving parentheses around changes the structure of
+> the program and most likely changes its behavior.

 ## Users guideline
 Use: `sbt run` command to run interactive interpreter.
 Type `exit` or `:q` to exit the interpreter.